< the 16th Karmapa,

 Shamarpa differs from this pattern by his lack of such old unions and alliances in Tibet, because the Tibetan government some 200 years ago prohibited his official incarnations.
 Since the death of the 10th Shamarpa in 1792 (read the column to the right), his incarnations have been unofficial, though known by an inner circle.
 The monasteries that regarded him as their head, were confiscated by the Tibetan government and all his possessions including the fabulous ruby-red crown were brought to the Potala palace in Lhasa and confiscated by the government.

-(The crown was later buried in the ground before the shrine of Ramoche Temple in Lhasa city.
+(The crown - see the picture above - was later buried in the ground before the shrine of Ramoche Temple in Lhasa city.
 This was done in order to have people walk over the fine crown and thereby desecrate the good name of the Shamarpas in Tibet.)

 Dalai Lama revoked the ban in 1964.
 The present 14th Shamarpa has therefore only a proper network outside Tibet, though the Yangpachen Monastery near Lhasa once again have appointed him as their head.
 In this context the consequence is, that the Shamarpa does not have the same obligations towards the situation and populace of Tibet as the other great Karma Kagy├╝ Lamas.